-SHIP 1.0 represented a major learning curve for most grantees, however those local health departments (LHDs) that were able to be flexible and embrace the approach were better able to implement the program.
+SHIP 1.0 represented a major learning curve for most grantees, however those that were able to be flexible and embrace the approach were better able to implement the program.

 Having a mix of new and established staff, with a fair amount of freedom to act, seemed the most effective approach.